TheDrone7/shieldbow/docs/api/ChampionManager.md

 ---
 title: ChampionManager
 description: A champion manager - to fetch and manage all the champion data.
+Does not require an API Key.
+(Except for [ChampionManager.fetchRotations](/api/ChampionManager.md#fetchrotations)).
 ---

 ## ChampionManager class

 A champion manager - to fetch and manage all the champion data.
+Does not require an API Key.
+(Except for [ChampionManager.fetchRotations](/api/ChampionManager.md#fetchrotations)).

 **Signature:**